Advising related questions

 Here is a brief description of academic holds:

 ADV-GRAD – Candidate for Graduation hold.
 Students receive this hold once they have 75 credit hours; the hold seems to be meant to have students begin thinking about graduation requirements.
-Students must read the accompanying Academic Notice in the Kyou Advising Portal to click on a link to an online degree progress assessment.
+Students must read the accompanying Academic Notice in the My Progress portal to click on a link to an online degree progress assessment.
 The hold will be removed by a College graduation advisor after the assessment is completed, normally in 1-2 business days.

 ADV-WELC – First year advising hold.
 All students in the College receive this hold to assure that students receive at least two semesters of advising.
 Jen Weghorst (email@example.com